mobxjs/mobx/docs/intro/concepts.md

 ## Concepts

-Mobservable distinguishes the following concepts in your application.
+MobX distinguishes the following concepts in your application.
 You saw them in the previous gist, but let's dive into them in a bit more detail.

 ### 1. State